Snowflake-Labs/sfquickstarts/site/sfguides/src/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python.md

     - The Formula 1 dataset is available on [Kaggle](https://www.kaggle.com/datasets/rohanrao/formula-1-world-championship-1950-2020).
     - The data is originally compiled from the [Ergast Developer API](http://ergast.com/mrd/).
 - We will not be building the full pipeline as part of this workshop.
-    - **Instead we will leverage an exisitng repo, fork it, and focus on our machine learning pipeline.**
+    - **Instead we will leverage an existing repo, fork it, and focus on our machine learning pipeline.**

 <!-- ------------------------ -->
 ## Architecture and use case overview